 DAY 2 - AMBOSELI NATIONAL PARK - TSAVO WEST NATIONAL PARK

-After returning to your lodge for breakfast, you'll depart for Tsavo West National Park - home to Kenya's famous 'red elephants'.
-So named for the volcanic red dust that they 'bathe' in, the elephants of Tsavo are something unique to Kenya.
+After returning to your lodge for breakfast, you'll depart for Tsavo West National Park - home to Kenya's famous red elephants.
+So named for the red volcanic dust that they bathe in, the elephants of Tsavo are something unique to Kenya.

-A highlight of your visit to the park will undoubtedly be a visit to the Mzima Springs, where a partially submerged viewing chamber allows you to see the wallowing hippos like you've never seen them before.
+A highlight of your visit to the park will undoubtedly be a visit to the Mzima Springs, where a partially submerged viewing chamber allows you to see the wallowing hippos as you've never seen them before.

 DAY 3 - TSAVO WEST NATIONAL PARK - TSAVO EAST NATIONAL PARK

 You'll take a picnic lunch with you as you depart this morning, with your destination being Tsavo West's sister park, Tsavo East.
-Every bit as beautiful as its neighbour, Tsavo East is the true home of the famous red elephants.
+Every bit as beautiful as its neighbour, Tsavo East, is the true home of the famous red elephants.
 You'll have the opportunity to see these distinctly coloured elephants bathing in the crystal clear waters of the Galana River.